paperjs/paper.js/README.md

 	commented		Preprocessed but still formated and commented stripped		Formated but without comments (default)
-	compressed		No comments and no whitespaces
-	uglified		Uses UglifyJS to further reduce file size
+	compressed		Uses UglifyJS to reduce file size

 In order for UglifyJS to work when building Paper.js, it needs to be located in a folder name `uglifyjs` on the same level as your `paper.js` project folder.
-Alternatively you can also adjust the path in `build/preprocess.sh`
+Alternatively you can also adjust the path in `build/preprocess.sh`.
+You also need to make sure that node will find the uglifyjs library by making a symbolic link to it from `~/.node_libraries/uglify-js`, e.g.

+	ln -s ~/Development/JavaScript/uglifyjs ~/.node_libraries/uglify-js

 ### Building the Documentation